MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-template.md

    * To modify content filters or support abuse monitoring, you need formal access approval.
 You can apply for access by completing the necessary registration forms.
 For more information, see [Registration for modified content filters and/or abuse monitoring](https://aka.ms/oai/access).

-   * For access troubleshooting, open a support issue on this repo.
+   * For access to troubleshooting, open a support issue on this repo.

 * A GitHub account.